10197jsg/Project-01/README.md

-# DA bootcamp project: Do spoiled reviews affect the viewers' amusement?
+# First project of DA bootcamp: Do spoiled reviews affect the viewers' amusement?

-Comparison between a dataframe from Kaggle that collected IMDB's total reviews and spoiled reviews of movies IDs.
-Used an API to collect the ratings from IMDB's movies ID.
+Comparison between a dataset from Kaggle that collected IMDB's total reviews and spoiled reviews of movie IDs.
+Used an API to collect the ratings from IMDB's movie ID.

 ## Installation
 No installation needed